 The Residency Selection Committee is comprised of residents, program director, and associate program director, chief resident for education, chief resident for clinical care, chair, and interested faculty.
 This group reviews completed applications and also interviews, discusses, and ranks the applicants.

 Answers to commonly asked questions about interviews:

 - Do you accept Comlex scores?
-Osteopathic applicants may submit COMLEX scores but USMLE scores are recommended for consideration of an interview.
+Osteopathic applicants may submit COMLEX scores but USMLE scores are required for consideration of an interview.

 - Do you have a graduation date cut off?
 Although there is no "date of graduation" cut-off, lapses in clinical training/clinical practice may be cause for concern.

 - Do you accept international graduates?
 We have accepted and do consider international graduates into our program; however, our department sponsors only J-1 visas.
 International graduates must have a valid ECFMG certificate uploaded to the CAS by December 31st of the interview year.